 One spouse deeding the house to the other

-The other option for the marital home in a divorce is to have one spouse leave the residence and deed their interest in the home to the other spouse.
-If you are the parent who becomes the managing conservator of the children it is likely that you will be given the option to remain in the home if you would like to or if you can afford the payments on the home yourself.
+The other option for the marital home in a divorce is to have one spouse leave the residence and deed their interest in the house to the other spouse.
+If you are the parent who becomes the managing conservator of the children, you will likely be given the option to remain in the home if you would like to or afford the payments on the home yourself.

-The process to deed the home from one spouse to the other is a step in the process that is often done incorrectly or missed altogether if a family lawattorney is not hired to do your divorce.
-A Special Warranty Deed is signed by the spouse who will be leaving the home and you would then own the home free and clear of your ex spouse.
+The process to deed the home from one spouse to the other is a step in the process that is often done incorrectly or missed altogether if a family law attorney is not hired to do your divorce.
+A Special Warranty Deed is signed by the spouse who will be leaving home, and you would then own the home free and clear of your ex-spouse.
 That deed is then recorded with the county clerk or wherever real estate records are held in the county where you reside.

-However, there is a second part to being awarded the home in your divorce that we have to mention.
-If you are awarded the house it is likely that you will need to attempt to refinance your mortgage.
-This is done in order to remove your spouse’s name from the loan so that he or she is no longer liable in the event that payments on the loan are not made in a timely fashion.
+However, we have to mention a second part of being awarded the home in your divorce.
+If you are awarded the house, you will likely need to refinance your mortgage.
+This is done to remove your spouse's name from the loan so that they are no longer liable if payments on the loan are not made in a timely fashion.

-What happens in the event that you cannot refinance the mortgage?
-This is likely if your credit score, income history or other factor will not allow you to refinance.
-Both spouses would remain on the hook for the debt associated with the home mortgage- even though your spouse may have just deeded his or her entire interest in the home to you.
-Talk about your bad trade offs.
+What happens if you cannot refinance the mortgage?
+This is likely if your credit score, income history, or another factor will not allow you to refinance.
+Both spouses would remain on the hook for the debt associated with the home mortgage- even though your spouse may have just deeded their entire interest in the home to you.
+Talk about your wrong trade-offs.

 The home mortgage lender does not care what your divorce decree says, either.
-Even if your spouse is awarded no part in the home in your divorce case, the lender holds paperwork that says he or she is responsible until and unless the loan is paid in full.
+Even if your spouse is awarded no part in the home in your divorce case, the lender holds paperwork that says they are responsible until and unless the loan is paid in full.

 Deed of Trust to Secure Assumption

-In order to put each spouse on equal footing a lawyer can assist you by drafting a document known as a Deed of Trust to Secure Assumption.
-If you are the spouse who will be remaining in the home then you will be assuming the debt on the mortgage and the responsibility to pay it moving forward.
-Your spouse, in exchange for his or her signing over their interest in the home to you will be able to foreclose upon the house if you miss payments in the future.
+To put each spouse on equal footing, a lawyer can assist you by drafting a document known as a Deed of Trust to Secure Assumption.
+If you are the spouse who will be remaining in the home, you will be assuming the debt on the mortgage and the responsibility to pay it moving forward.
+In exchange for their signing over their interest in the home to you, your spouse will be able to foreclose upon the house if you miss payments in the future.

-This gives him or her the option to try and buy the house back and then refinance on their own (Removing your name from the house) or to pay off the note themselves.
-This is essentially a second lien on the house held by your ex spouse.
+This gives them the option to try and buy the house back and then refinance on their own (Removing your name from home) or to pay off the note themselves.
+This is essentially a second lien on the house held by your ex-spouse.

-This may seem complicated to an extent but the steps associated with this paperwork are intended to protect you and your ex spouse’s interests moving forward.
-What you will want in your divorce is to have peace of mind that the decisions that you make are going to benefit you in the long run.
+This may seem not very easy to an extent, but the steps associated with this paperwork are intended to protect you and your ex-spouse's interests moving forward.
+What you will want in your divorce is to have peace of mind that the decisions you make will benefit you in the long run.

-As your house is perhaps the most important investment you will ever make in your life it is important to go about the process of handling it in your divorce the correct way.
-Your attorney will walk with you through your options and can help you make the decision that is in your and your family’s best interests.
+As your house is perhaps the most important investment you will ever make in your life, it is essential to handle it in your divorce the correct way.
+Your attorney will walk you through your options and help you decide your and your family's best interests.

-Questions about your home in regard to a pending divorce?
+Questions about your home regarding a pending divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-No matter how your house is dealt with in your divorce, you should know that it is normal to feel apprehensive no matter what you would like to see happen with it.
-The advice of an experienced attorney is critical to assisting you through the many steps associated with the sale, re-finance or conveyance or your marital home.
+No matter how your house is dealt with in your divorce, you should know that it is normal to feel apprehensive no matter what you would like to see happen.
+The advice of an experienced attorney is critical to assisting you through the many steps associated with the sale, refinance, or conveyance of your marital home.

-The attorneys with the Law Office of Bryan Fagan, PLLC are available six days a week to meet with you to discuss any questions you have in regard to your marital home in the context of a divorce.
+The attorneys with the Law Office of Bryan Fagan, PLLC, are available six days a week to meet with you to discuss any questions you have regarding your marital home in the context of a divorce.
 A consultation is free of charge and is available six days a week.